ThatCoolCoder/foss-rcas/README.md

         - Add some sort of resistance from the motor when it's not powering, otherwise props spin forever
         - I think there is a problem with anticlockwise physics - an anticlockwise prop & motor gives a small backwards thrust
         - Make an electrics debug UI thing, so people can see how much thrust/rpm/current their stuff makes and tweak parameters accordingly.
+        - Make prop drag based on raw force, not efficiency factor force.
+This makes it way easier to tune to have the right rpm, current and thrust.
+            - Will require retuning all the planes
+        - make motors have torque
     - Internal combustion engine simulation
         - Should be easier than electrics especially now that all the propeller stuff is done.
         - Just have a rpm/torque curve, then throttle directly controls torque proportion and fuel consumption